A photo of a family that includes a mother, a daughter, and a grandmother cooking dinner together.

 • Supporting proper digestion

 Not a fan of plain water?
 Try infusing it with sliced fruit, herbs, or berries.
+Cheers!

-Each week, we will feature a physical activity break mid-lesson.
 Physical activity plays an important role in overall health!
 Did you know that dancing counts as physical activity?
 Try the electric slide!

-For more movement ideas, visit the MSU Extension Physical Activity website.
+For more movement ideas, visit the MSU Extension Physical Activity Website.

 Each week before you get started in the kitchen, we'll review a food and kitchen skill.
 This week, we are focusing on safe knife handling.
 Read more here about the different parts of a knife and how to keep your knives properly sharpened.
 See this video explaining safe knife use in the kitchen:

-Featured recipe
+Featured Recipe

 Thank you for participating in this lesson.
 See you at the next one!